changeworld/azure-docs.ja-jp/articles/security/azure-security-best-practices-software-updates-iaas.md

 <properties
-   pageTitle="Microsoft Azure IaaS でのソフトウェアの更新のためのベスト プラクティス | Microsoft Azure" description="この記事では、Microsoft Azure IaaS 環境でのソフトウェアの更新に関するさまざまなベスト プラクティスについて説明します。組織のセキュリティ担当者やコンプライアンス担当者など、日常的に変更管理、ソフトウェアの更新、および資産管理に携わる IT プロフェッショナルとセキュリティ アナリストを対象とした内容です。" services="security" documentationCenter="na"
-   authors="YuriDio"
+   pageTitle="Best Practices for Software Updates on Microsoft Azure IaaS | Microsoft Azure" description="Article provides a collection of best practices for software updates in an Microsoft Azure IaaS environment.
+It is intended for IT professionals and security analysts who deal with change control, software update and asset management on a daily basis, including those responsible for their organization's security and compliance efforts." services="security" documentationCenter="na" authors="YuriDio"